ethanjli/ublue-forklift-sysext-demo/README.md

   implement that was by including github.com/docker/compose/v2 as a library which I use.
 Making Forklift smaller is not a priority for me in the foreseeable future, but it would be nice to do eventually - assuming it doesn't add too much complexity.
+- Because Flatcar's Docker system extension images are built to only be used on hosts whose `/usr/lib/os-release` files include `ID=flatcar` and `SYSEXT_LEVEL=1.0`, the OS images built by this repository lie that their OS ID is `flatcar` instead of `fedora` (even though they are still just Fedora Linux).
+Yes, this is a massive hack; in my defense, I don't want to maintain my own fork of Flatcar's sysext-bakery just for a demo.